Class Schedules Index | Course Catalogs Index | Class Search Page |

 SOC 2442 | Systems of Inequality (3) |

-Offered Fall 2024 | This course will examine various types of inequality (race, class, gender) in the US and abroad.
+Offered Spring 2025 | This course will examine various types of inequality (race, class, gender) in the US and abroad.
 We will discuss sociological theories covering various dimensions of inequality, considering key research findings and their implications.
 We will examine to what extent ascriptive characteristics impact a person's life chances, how social structures are produced and reproduced, and how individuals are able or unable to negotiate these structures.
-Course was offered Spring 2024, Summer 2023, Fall 2022, Spring 2022, Summer 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019, Spring 2019, Fall 2018, Fall 2017, Summer 2017, Spring 2017, Spring 2016, Summer 2015, Fall 2014, Fall 2013, Spring 2011, Spring 2010 |
+Course was offered Fall 2024, Spring 2024, Summer 2023, Fall 2022, Spring 2022, Summer 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019, Spring 2019, Fall 2018, Fall 2017, Summer 2017, Spring 2017, Spring 2016, Summer 2015, Fall 2014, Fall 2013, Spring 2011, Spring 2010 |

 SOC 2470 | American Society and Popular Culture (3) |

-Offered Fall 2024 | This course is an early level course, which aims to introduce students to a sociological perspective on popular culture, and to examine the working of selected sociological concepts in several examples of popular culture.
+This course is an early level course, which aims to introduce students to a sociological perspective on popular culture, and to examine the working of selected sociological concepts in several examples of popular culture.
 A familiarity with introductory level sociology is suggested, but not required.
 The course has two parts.
 In the first we will become acquainted with sociological perspectives and theories on culture; in the second we will look at several popular novels and movies and discuss how they might be interpreted sociologically.
-Course was offered Spring 2024, Spring 2023, Fall 2021, Summer 2019, Spring 2015, Summer 2014, Spring 2014, Spring 2013, Fall 2011, Fall 2010, Fall 2009 |
+Course was offered Fall 2024, Spring 2024, Spring 2023, Fall 2021, Summer 2019, Spring 2015, Summer 2014, Spring 2014, Spring 2013, Fall 2011, Fall 2010, Fall 2009 | |

 SOC 2500 | Special Topics in Sociology (J Term Course) (3) |